Get the new FREE JFH MP3 compilation -- Vol. 13!

 Film Review

-Will Ferrell is best known for his frequent comedic genius when starring as a regular cast member of Saturday Night Live until a couple years ago.
-Last year he proved his worth on the big screen by leading the surprise hit Elf around Christmas time.
+Will Ferrell is best known for his frequent comedic genius when starring as a regular cast member of Saturday Night Live until a couple of years ago.
+Last year, he proved his worth on the big screen by leading the surprise hit Elf around Christmas time.
 Due to Elf's success, DreamWorks immediately began marketing Anchorman, Ferrell's follow-up comedy.
-But while Anchorman looked to be a potentially silly family summer film, the end result was a film that almost earned itself an R rating.
+But while Anchorman: The Legend of Ron Burgundy looked to be a potentially silly family summer film, the end result was a film that almost earned itself an R rating.

 I left the showing of Anchorman with a love/hate feeling towards it.
-The comedic approach that Ferrell and company took was often hilarious.
+The comedic approach that Ferrell and company took was often quite hilarious.
 They mixed downright silly and random humor with perfect timing and delivery.
-But when one really funny moment popped up, there seemed to be at least two disgustingly crude jokes that would follow.
-While profanity wasn't too frequent (with a lot of cute non-profane substitutes used instead), there still managed to be 1 significant "f" word as well as many lewd comments.
+But when a really funny moment would pop up, there seemed to be at least two disgustingly crude jokes that would soon follow.
+While profanity wasn't too frequent (with a lot of cute non-profane substitutes used instead - like "By the beard of Zeus!" or "Great Odin's raven!"), there still managed to be 1 standout "F" word, as well as many lewd, sexual coments.
 The news team behind Ferrell's Burgundy were three interesting characters, two of which, sadly, were pretty much womanizers.
 That alone dampened my feelings toward the movie.
-But when Ferrell wasn't hamming it up on screen, it was easily Steve Carell who stole every moment he had on screen as his character Brick, often delivering silly, random lines that helped counteract the junk from the other guys.
+But when Ferrell wasn't hamming it up on screen, it was easily Steve Carell who stole every moment he had on screen as his dimwitted weatherman character, Brick, often delivering silly, random lines that helped counteract the junk from the other guys.

 There's very little -- if anything -- to take seriously about Anchorman.
 I enjoyed a lot of the random humor (especially a back-alley brawl, and a meeting where the news team tries to stop Veronica Corningstone from being hired), but the bedroom humor was just too much and, quite frankly, highly unnecessary.
-From several blatant and inescapable shots of an erection joke to even a sexual encounter between Ron and Veronica (after heavy kissing, we see a psychedelic cartoon called "Pleasure Town" after she asks Ron to take her there.
-We then see them riding clouds, etc - all played for laughs).
-The humor is often juvenile but the jokes too risque.
-The film just isn't sure who to target their jokes for and while we're expected to truly like these characters, I just don't see how redeemable they really are.
+From several blatant and inescapable shots of a visual erection gag to even a sexual encounter (although not very explicit) between Ron and Veronica (after heavy kissing, we see a psychedelic cartoon called "Pleasure Town" after she asks Ron to take her there.
+We then see them riding clouds and rainbows - all played for laughs).
+The humor is often juvenile, but the jokes are too risque.
+The film just isn't sure who to target their jokes for, and while we're expected to truly like these characters, I just don't see how redeemable they really are.

 But Anchorman is nearly a waste because, while some jokes are roll-on-the-floor funny (with key scenes featuring surprise cameos that are just priceless), it's just too vulgar overall.
 Seeing it edited will cut out a considerable amount, but you'll see some of the best parts without having to wade through the junk to get to the funniest moments.
 It's a shame because it could have been a really fun movie.